binarylane/bl-cli/README.md

 The configuration file is automatically created and populated with default properties when you authenticate with `bl-cli` for the first time.
 The typical format for a property is `category.command.sub-command.flag: value`.
 For example, the property for the `force` flag with tag deletion is `tag.delete.force`.

-To change the default SSH user used when connecting to a Droplet with `bl-cli`, look for the `compute.ssh.ssh-user` property and change the value after the colon.
+To change the default SSH user used when connecting to a server with `bl-cli`, look for the `compute.ssh.ssh-user` property and change the value after the colon.
 In this example, we changed it to the username **admin**.

 ```
 . . .